 The first thing that struck me was the portion.
 It was less pasta than I’m used to seeing at American Italian restaurants.
 This was actually portion controlled.
 I wanted to hug the owner for doing this.
 I can see this bothering some people, but I respected their bold stance to do this.
 The spaghetti had a nice al dente bite and the sauce was rich without being overwhelming.
 It’s definitely not my cousin Aly’s carbonara, which is my favorite, but it was good.

 With a very attractive price point and a wide variety of pasta and sauces, you can mix and match to your heart’s content without breaking the bank.
-A plus is that they sell a nice variety of dried pastas, sauces, oils, and Italian treats.
+A plus is that they sell a nice selection of dried pastas, sauces, oils, and Italian treats.

 If I’m in the area, it’ll be very tough for me not to beeline directly to Little Big Diner because I’m obsessed with their spicy miso ramen.
 That being said, if the mood for pasta hits, I’m heading down to Bottega Fiorentina for the no frills, quick and easy counter service.